imdinu/clustering-lhco/README.md

 - Jet image generation
 - Minor bugfixes

+## Known Issue:
+- if the chunk size is not a divisor of the number of events, some events will be left out a fix is incoming

 **Coming Soon 🔜**
 - Clustering config via JSON
 - Testing coverage for image generation